 By Faye Martins

 When taking your yoga certification course, you might not expect so many people to be stressed out.
 If you’ve been practicing yoga techniques for years, you might not feel the level of anxiety that you see in others.
-Regardless of how you handle daily problems, some people are walking an emotional tight rope, while they are barely managing to maintain their sanity.
-Outside your practice of asana, meditation and pranayama is one severely stressed out world.
-This is one more reason why private sessions offer a refuge to our students.
+Regardless of how you handle daily problems, some people walk an emotional tightrope while barely maintaining their sanity.
+Outside your practice of asana, meditation, and pranayama is one severely stressed-out world.
+This is another reason private sessions offer our students a refuge.

 Know the Student

-It’s important to inquire about the source of the stress the client wants to work on.
+It’s essential to inquire about the source of the stress the client wants to work on.
 Is it a daily occurrence?
-Is it the result of a specific person, even or experience that might be avoided altogether?
+Is it the result of a specific person, even an experience that might be avoided altogether?
 Find the source of the stress so you can give specific advice on how pranayama can benefit.
-Encourage your client to release all of that stress with each breath during your meditation sessions.
+Encourage your client to release tension with each breath during your meditation sessions.
 This attitude will eventually transfer to daily life.

 Find a Quiet Spot

-If you are going into the client’s home to teach private sessions, make sure they know ahead of time to secure a quiet, comfortable place for the pranayama.
-Minimize interruptions during the session by turning off phones.
-Play quiet music to provide a buffer for other minor distractions.
+If you go into the client’s home to teach private sessions, ensure they know ahead of time to secure a quiet, comfortable place for the pranayama.
+Turn off phones to minimize interruptions during the session.
+Play soft music to provide a buffer for other minor distractions.

 Educate the Student

-Begin by explaining the importance of breathing and how many of us take it for granted on a regular basis.
+Explain the importance of breathing and how many of us regularly take it for granted.
 Encourage the student to take a few deliberate, deep belly breaths to see the immediate effects of such a breath.
-Let your yoga student know the benefits that people gain by practicing pranayama on a regular basis, like reduced stress and anxiety, conflict management skills, increased blood flow and better overall health and well-being.
-Very often, we take for granted the fact that yoga training brings about states of happiness.
+Then, let your yoga student know the benefits of pranayama, like reduced stress and anxiety, conflict management skills, increased blood flow, and better overall health and well-being.
+We often take for granted that yoga training brings about states of happiness.

 Teach the Techniques

-Once there is an initial understanding, teach your yoga student a few easy breathing techniques that he or she can begin to employ on a regular basis.
-They might start and end the day with a few minutes of breathing or stop to breath during stressful situations.
-Provide a written handout for the student to refer to any time, anywhere.
+Once there is an initial understanding, teach your yoga student a few easy breathing techniques that he or she can begin to employ regularly.
+They might start and end the day with a few minutes of breathing or stop breathing during stressful situations.
+Provide a written handout for the student to refer to at any time, anywhere.

-After a session or two, check in with the student to make sure the pranayama techniques are having the desired effects.
+After a session or two, check in with the student to ensure the pranayama techniques have the desired effects.
 Ask the client to be honest about what they are feeling and how the meditation is working or not working for them.
-Then adjust accordingly to provide the client with a routine that will truly work for them.
+Then, adjust accordingly to provide clients with a routine that will genuinely work for them.

 © Copyright – Aura Wellness Center – Publications Division